 Runners commence with 3.5km along an easy 4WD track to join the Larapinta Trail as it climbs steeply up the ridge to the spectacular Counts Point lookout on the main ridgeline (runners complete a short 700m out and back to visit the iconic lookout and get their name ticked off.)

-The spectacular running continues along the ridgeline and then drops down to water point at Serpentine Gorge at ~13.5km and continues along the undulating trail below the ridgeline to the ultimate finish line at the Ellery Creek Waterhole.
+The spectacular running continues along the ridgeline and then drops down to water point at Serpentine Gorge at ~15.5km and continues along the undulating trail below the ridgeline to the ultimate finish line at the Ellery Creek Waterhole.
+This last section between the water point and the finish is very rocky, sharp and harsh, runners must keep concentrating all the way to the finish.

-GPS Course file – RECOMMENDED FOR ALL COMPETITORS
+GPS Course file – MANDATORY FOR ALL COMPETITORS